Interplay of Anderson localization and quench dynamics: MODEL AND THE QUANTUM QUENCH

 where $n$ is an integer that labels the momenta $ { \bf k}$ in the order of ascending energy $\epsilon_ { \bf k}$.
 Degenerate levels are arranged in an arbitrary manner.
 However, we always choose the number of fermions in such a way that all degenerate levels at a given energy are either empty or occupied so the arbitrary choice of the labeling is immaterial for physical properties.

 There is no gap in the single-particle spectrum for $W=0$ and the system is a Fermi-liquid metal at any density.
-When we add disorder to the system, the wave functions either (i) remain extended but acquire a characteristic mean free path as shown in Fig.~\ref{fig:2}(b) (roughly speaking for weak disorder the plain waves with momentum $\bf k$ are perturbed predominantly mixing with other plain waves of similar energy $\epsilon_{\bf k}$) or (ii) become localized as shown in Fig.~\ref{fig:2}(c), where the wave function effectively has support in a region of characteristic length $\xi$ known as the localization length with an exponentially decaying envelope from a localization center (naturally this requires the mixing of many plain waves).
-At a critical energy $E_c$, which demarcates the boundary between localized and extended states (known as the mobility edge), the localization length on the localized side diverges as $|E-E_c|^{-\nu}$.
+When we add disorder to the system, the wave functions either (i) remain extended but acquire a characteristic mean free path as shown in Fig.~\ref{fig:2}(b) (roughly speaking for weak disorder the plane waves with momentum $\bf k$ are perturbed predominantly mixing with other plane waves of similar energy $\epsilon_{\bf k}$) or (ii) become localized as shown in Fig.~\ref{fig:2}(c), where the wave function effectively has support in a region of characteristic length $\xi$ known as the localization length with an exponentially decaying envelope from a localization center (naturally this requires the mixing of many plane waves).
+At a critical energy $E_c$, which demarcates the boundary between localized and extended states, namely the mobility edge, the localization length on the localized side diverges as $|E-E_c|^{-\nu}$.

 In the left-hand column of Fig.~\ref{fig:3}, we show a few examples of the (disorder-averaged) density of states for the Hamiltonian of Eq. (\ref{eq:hamil}).
 The extended (localized) states are shown in light pink (dark green).
 For any $W>0$ (even for arbitrarily small disorder), localized states appear at the lowest and highest ends of the spectrum for energies $|E|>E_c$ with mobility edges at $\pm E_c$.
 As we increase $W$, more states become localized.
 Finally, at $W\approx 16.5$, $E_c\to 0$, the two mobility edges at $\pm E_c$ meet and the full spectrum becomes localized.
-In a fermionic system, the many-body ground state is constructed by filling the lowest energy eigenstates up to an energy $E_F$ known as the Fermi level.
+In a fermionic system, the many-body ground state is constructed by filling the lowest energy eigenstates up to the Fermi energy $E_F$.
 When considering the equilibrium ground-state properties, the physics is largely dominated by the nature of the eigenfunction at the Fermi level.
-If it is localized, the conductance vanishes and the system is an insulator and if it is extended have a metal.
+If localized, the conductance vanishes and the system is an insulator and if extended, it is a metal.
 Therefore, the transport properties of the system depends on where the Fermi energy $E_F$ lies in the spectrum with respect to the mobility edges.